chenjingxiong/android_device_rockchip_rk2928sdk/README.md

 please note :
 ==============
-with present device tree u can build recovery only ..................
+with present device tree u can build recovery only ..................    main aim fix reboot to system issue and some mount errors

 help needed with this
 ======================